 Other common bonus room locations include:

 Attic: Many older homes have plenty of attic space, typically used for storage.
-With the addition of gabled dormers, many attics can be converted in to modern and comfortable living spaces for a variety of uses, including home office or as a secluded master bedroom suite!
+With the addition of gabled dormers, many attics can be converted into modern and comfortable living spaces for a variety of uses, including a home office or as a secluded master bedroom suite!

 Basement: Similar to a basement refinishing job, basement bonus rooms (as is the case with most bonus rooms) are generally borne out of a need that can no longer be fulfilled on the main floors of the house.
-While we don’t have room in this post to go in to details on each, typical bonus rooms for basements include: refreshment area/bars, games rooms, home theater, a guest suite, and teenage homework/breakout space.
+While we don’t have room in this post to go into details on each, typical bonus rooms for basements include refreshment area/bars, games rooms, home theatre, a guest suite, and teenage homework/breakout space.
 Each basement is different, and especially in older homes ceiling height is a critical consideration when deciding on the ultimate use for the bonus space.

 Outbuildings: Many homes feature older sheds or backyard garages that are no longer in use.
 Depending on the original construction, many outbuildings can be repurposed to serve your family as a special backyard hangout for years to come.

 What’s Ideal for Your Space?

 At CHART few things satisfy us as much as finding personalized solutions that unlock the potential of a home’s unused space to add functional family value.
 If you’d like a professional eye to examine your space to determine viable options that will meet your family’s unique requirements, we invite you to Contact Us for a free initial consultation.
 Whether your intention is creative or functional, whether your home is relatively new or an older home, CHART has the skills and experience to properly assess the possibilities to offer you viable solutions based on the solid craftsmanship and your local building code.
 Call us today to find out more!